 Are Pets Allowed at Mangakino Recreation Reserve?

 Yes, pets are allowed at Mangakino Recreation Reserve, but you must follow pet regulations.
-Your dog can enjoy designated dog-friendly areas, but keep them on a lead in restricted zones and pick up after them.
+Keep dogs on a leash in restricted areas and clean up after them to ensure a safe environment.

 Is There a Maximum Number of People per Camping Site?